mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.1-Release-Notes.md

 The top filter now uses the session ID instead of an internal counter for the names of the log file names.

+### MaxCtrl

+The `-h, --hosts` argument was changed to accept a list of hostnames separated by commas instead of spaces.
+This prevents commands from accidentally being interpreted as hostnames.

 ## Dropped Features

 ## New Features